PSriSaiYagnik/Travel-Booking-Agent/README.md

 # TravelMind AI - Multi-Agent Travel Booking System ✈️🌍

 TravelMind AI is an intelligent, multi-agent conversational travel booking system designed to help users plan and book flights and hotels seamlessly.
-It leverages an Agent-to-Agent (A2A) communication architecture to distribute tasks among specialized sub-agents.
+It leverages an Agent-to-Agent (A2A) communication architecture to distribute tasks among specialized sub-agents(flight and hotel).

 ## Features 🚀